-A grievance is defined as a dissatisfaction occurring when a student thinks that any condition affecting him/her is unjust, inequitable or creates an unnecessary hardship.
-Such grievances include, but are not limited to, the following problems: mistreatment by any university employee, wrongful assessment and processing of fees, records and registration errors, racial discrimination, sex discrimination, and discrimination based on handicaps, as they relate to nonacademic areas of the University.
+A grievance is defined as a dissatisfaction occurring when a student thinks that any condition affecting him/her is unjust, inequitable or creates an unneces¬sary hardship.
+Such grievances include, but are not limited to, the following problems: mistreatment by any University employee, wrongful assessment and processing of fees, records and registration errors, racial discrimination, sex discrimination, and discrimination based on disability, as they relate to non-academic areas of the University.
 The grievance procedure shall not be used for appeals of disciplinary decisions, residency classification decisions, traffic appeals decisions or any other type decision where a clearly defined appeals process has already been established.
+Non-Academic grievances related to the University's non-discrimination and equal opportunity policies should be reported to the dean of students, and to the director of equal opportunity programs.
 The procedure is as follows:

-- The initial phase of the student grievance procedure requires an oral discussion between the student and the person(s) alleged to have caused the grievance.
-This discussion must take place within 10 working days of the incident that constituted the grievance. - 2.
-If the student wishes to file an official grievance, a grievance form must be completed and filed with the immediate supervisor of the person alleged to have caused the grievance.
-The form must be filed with the person's immediate supervisor within five working days of the initial discussion referred to above.
+The initial phase of the student grievance procedure requires an oral discussion between the student and the immediate supervisor of the person(s) alleged to have caused the grievance.
+If the student wishes to file an official grievance, a grievance form may be completed and filed with the immediate supervisor of the person alleged to have caused the grievance.

+The form should be filed with the person's immediate supervisor within five (5) working days of the initial discussion referred to above.
 The supervisor shall immediately investigate the incident and render a decision.
-If the student feels the grievance is resolved, the process is complete. - 3.
-If the grievance is unresolved, the student may bring the matter before the Grievance Committee by presenting a written statement within 10 working days of the supervisor's decision.
+If the student feels the grievance is resolved, the process is complete.
+If the grievance is unresolved, the student may bring the matter before the dean of students by presenting a written statement within ten (10) working days of the supervisor's decision.
+The Dean of Students will investigate and render a decision within 10 working days.